6 Types of Harley Davidson Motorcycles (with Pictures)

 With their tall seat heights, upright riding positions, and mid-mount foot configurations, Touring Adventure models are some of the most versatile Harleys available.
 The Pan America 1250 and its more colorful upgrade, the Pan America 1250 Special, feature Revolution Max 1250 motors.
 The celebrated engine supplies 150hp and 94 ft-lbs. of torque to the Pan America’s 505-lb. frame.

 The Pan America 1250 has five ride modes and a customizable setting, allowing you to take the bike anywhere with confidence.
-The Special provides exciting extras like Adaptive Ride Height that senses weight inputs as you ride and semi-active suspension to provide comfort and control on all kinds of terrain.
+The Special provides exciting extras like Adaptive Ride Height which senses weight inputs as you ride and semi-active suspension to provide comfort and control on all kinds of terrain.

 5. Touring (Grand American)